captainsvbot/TeslaChain-369/WHITEPAPER.md

 ### 6.1 Overview

 The Triadic Consensus Protocol introduces a secondary block classification.
-Every third block (height % 3 == 0) is designated as an **AXIS block**.
-AXIS blocks form an immutable sub-chain anchored to the GENESIS block.
+Every third block (height % 3 == 0) is designated as an **AXIS block**; every ninth block (height % 9 == 0) is designated as a **SUPER_AXIS block**.
+AXIS and SUPER_AXIS blocks form independent immutable sub-chains anchored to the GENESIS block.

 ### 6.2 Block Types